 MP for Enfield North

-Feryal Clark is the Labour (Co-op) MP for Enfield North, first elected in 2019.
-She has held government and frontbench roles, including as Parliamentary Under Secretary of State for Science, Innovation and Technology from July 2024 to September 2025, and has served in opposition as Shadow Minister for Health and Social Care and for Crime Reduction, as well as on the Environmental Audit Committee.
+Feryal Clark is the Labour (Co-operative) MP for Enfield North, first elected in 2019.
+She has held government and frontbench roles, most recently serving as Parliamentary Under-Secretary of State for Science, Innovation and Technology from July 2024 to September 2025, and previously as a Shadow Minister for Health and Social Care and for Crime Reduction, as well as a member of the Environmental Audit Committee.

-Declared interests include family members involved in third-party lobbying, land and property holdings, and overseas visits.
+Declared financial interests include family members engaged in third-party lobbying, land and property holdings, and visits outside the UK.

 Generated 21 February 2026